zonneplan/KiBot/README.md

 * Check ERC/DRC one last time (using [KiCad Automation Scripts](https://github.com/INTI-CMNB/kicad-automation-scripts/))
 * Gerbers, drills and drill maps for a fab in their favourite format
-* Fab docs for the assembler, including the BoM (Bill of Materials) and costs spreadsheet
+* Fab docs for the assembler, including the BoM (Bill of Materials), costs spreadsheet and board view
 * Pick and place files
 * PCB 3D model in STEP format